-Under the terms of the Bottler's Agreements, bottlers in the United States generally are not authorized to manufacture fountain syrups.
-Rather, in the United States, our Company manufactures and sells fountain syrups to authorized fountain wholesalers (including certain authorized bottlers) and some fountain retailers.
+Under the terms of the bottler's agreements, bottlers in the United States generally are not authorized to manufacture fountain syrups.
+Rather, the Company manufactures and sells fountain syrups to authorized fountain wholesalers (including certain authorized bottlers) and some fountain retailers.
 These wholesalers in turn sell the syrups or deliver them on our behalf to restaurants and other retailers.